wp-plugins/adspeed-ad-server/readme.txt

 Ads in a Blog Entry
 -------------------
-To use it in a post, write this macro "{AdSpeed:Zone:1234}" to display a creative from zone #1234.
-In this example, #1234 is a zone identification number in your AdSpeed account.
-You can find the zone ID from the zone listing, do NOT use the zone name.
+To use it in a post, write this macro "{AdSpeed:Zone:1234}" to display a creative from zone ID #1234.
+In this example, "1234" is a zone identification number in your AdSpeed account.
+You can find the zone ID from the zone listing.
+Do NOT use the zone name.
 This macro will be replaced with the actual serving code for the zone in the post.

 == Installation ==